foldable-phone-pic

 What is a foldable phone?

 A foldable phone is a smartphone that has a flexible screen that is able to fold out to produce a bigger screen.
-Some of the latest foldable phones are able to fold multiple times, creating screens many times bigger than the original.
+Some of the latest foldable phones are able to fold multiple times, creating screens that are many times bigger than the original.

 What is the iFlip?